cs-learning-every-day/cs-learning-every-day.github.io/content/docs/CS/Courses/_index.md

 **Backlog:**
-- MIT 6.Null The Missing Semester of Your CS Education

 - MIT 6.001 Introduction to Computer Science and Programming in Python
 - UCB Data8 The Foundations of Data Science
 - UCB Data100 Principles and Techniques of Data Science